 If you want to receive a clue on what is in the hearts [of others], then you can receive the clue by the movements of the tongue, for it gives you information about the contents of the heart, whether its owner wishes it do so or otherwise.
 Yahya bin Mu`aadh says: “The hearts are like containers, they overflow with what they contain, and the tongues are the edges of the containers”.
 Therefore look at the person when he speaks and you will hear his tongue overflow with the contents of his heart, be they sweet or sour.

 The one who is inside something does not see its shortcomings, and the one who is outside of it and who has never entered it also does not see its shortcomings.
-No one does except the one who has entered it and then exited it, and it is for this reason that the Companions [of the Prophet Muhammad, peace be upon him] who entered Islam after having lived as pagans were better than those who were born into Islam.
+No one does except the one who has entered it and then exited it, and it is for this reason that the Companions [of the Prophet Muhammad, ] who entered Islam after having lived as pagans were better than those who were born into Islam.
 Umar [ibn al-Khattab] says: “The threads of Islam come apart thread by thread for the person who is born into Islam and who has not experienced jahiliyyah”